 The temporary authorisation regime will allow EEA DRSPs authorised under MIFID to provide a data reporting service in the UK for a limited period after exit day, if the UK leaves the EU without an implementation period (a no-deal scenario).

-On 5 October 2018, the Treasury published a draft of the Markets in Financial Instruments (Amendment) (EU Exit) Regulations 2018.
-This SI makes provision for temporary authorisations for MIFID authorised EEA DRSPs to provide a data reporting service in the UK for a limited period after exit day, in the event there is no implementation period from the end of March 2019.
+The Treasury Markets in Financial Instruments (Amendment) (EU Exit) Regulations 2018 SI makes provision for temporary authorisations for MIFID authorised EEA DRSPs to provide a data reporting service in the UK for a limited period after exit day, in the event there is no implementation period from the end of March 2019.

 |On this page|

 |The current situation||What will change after Brexit||How the regime will work|

 MiFID II allows DRSPs established and authorised under MIFID in an EEA member state to provide data reporting services in the UK based on its home member state authorisation.